World on the Ground

-World on the Ground is the fifth studio album by American singer–songwriter Sarah Jarosz.
-Produced by John Leventhal, the album was released on June 5, 2020.
+World on the Ground is the fifth studio album by American singer–songwriter Sarah Jarosz, released on June 5, 2020 by Rounder Records.
+Produced by John Leventhal, it was recorded at Studio 22 in New York.

-The fourth track on the album, "Johnny", a song with chord progressions reminiscent of the 1990 Nirvana song, "Polly", was performed by Jarosz on the music variety radio program Live from Here on May 30, 2020.
+The fourth track on the album, "Johnny", a song with chord progressions reminiscent of the 1991 Nirvana song, "Polly", was performed by Jarosz on the music variety radio program Live from Here on May 30, 2020.

 Critical reception

 On Metacritic, which assigns a weighted average rating to reviews from mainstream publications, World on the Ground received an average score of 83 out of 100, based on 6 reviews, indicating "universal acclaim" from critics.

 Awards and honors

 At the 2021 Grammy Awards, World on the Ground won for Best Americana Album.
 The song "Hometown" was nominated for the Grammy Best American Roots Song.